open-policy-agent/opa/docs/content/deployments.md

 environments where an HTTP proxy is required, you can configure OPA using the pseudo-standard `HTTP_PROXY`, `HTTPS_PROXY`, and `NO_PROXY` environment variables.

+## CPU and Memory Requirements

+For more information see the [Resource Utilization section on the Policy Performance page](../policy-performance#resource-utilization).